-- Generate raw ideas for a given challenge - Select an idea that is particularly interesting - •Identify the requirements for that concept - Come up with multiple solutions that meet the requirements - Select a solution, based on the requirements
+- •Generate raw ideas for a given challenge - Select an idea that is particularly interesting - •Identify the requirements for that concept - Come up with multiple solutions that meet the requirements - •Select a solution, based on the requirements

-Janet L. Kolodner Interactive Computing Georgia Institute of Technology Einste Rather Notice Stret Try of Conside Accep ein to reason creat e unstated problems (poor text ch applicability (redefine "easy to ut non-obvious ideas (different der more alternatives of inconsistencies for a wh at be might not like this) ne bored with repetition cture) prepare") t food) May 2010 FLAIRS, Daytona Beach 6 Having a reasoning - Beyond - Address Address A Address A And hav is Creative Reason disposition toward using a sing capabilities to the utmost the obvious of the easiest sing a challenge or problem sometimes by changing it (being subvertiment of the competence and known through with one's intention of the competence and known through with the competence and known through the c one's st versive?) th, but
+Janet L. Kolodner Interactive Computing Georgia Institute of Technology Claim: You don't need to be Einstein to reason creatively • Rather - Notice unstated problems (poor texture) - Stretch applicability (redefine "easy to prepare") - Try out non-obvious ideas (different food) - Consider more alternatives - Accept inconsistencies for a while (the powers that be might not like this) - Become bored with repetition May 2010 FLAIRS, Daytona Beach 6 What is Creative Reasoning?
+Having a disposition toward using one's reasoning capabilities to the utmost Beyond the obvious Beyond the easiest Addressing a challenge or problem Sometimes by changing it (being subversive?)
+Without relaxing constraints too much, but possibly by manipulating them a lot And having the competence and knowledge to carry through with one's intentions